the house that Jack built

 When we investigate "look and feel," the feel of this place is baked in.
 That's why we bought it.
 The lava rock, the monsteras, the sunburning warmth of the south-facing windows, all of that makes this place feel like where we belong.
 But inevitably, the look of this place will take a long time.
 Sourcing materials in a county of 8000 people is difficult.
 Even finding an electrician willing to take such a small job takes months.
 Road trips will have to include pit stops for antiquing and free-styling and flea markets.
 We bought a few pieces online to settle in: a new bed, our first floor-length mirror, bar stools, a new dresser, but ideally most everything else we'll find used.
 We're not shabby chic people, but we are weathered people.
 And as long as it has the feel and the utility, it will find a home here.

 Just a month in, I can feel it echoing in the house.
-I am surrounded by my favorite places: the beach and the backcountry, the French Riviera and the Rocky Mountains, the jungle and the Caribbean.
+I am surrounded by my favorite places: the beach and the backcountry, the jungle and the mountains looming.
 If only in the sheer quantity of pillows and wood, we've nailed it.

 Follow our journey of high-altitude relocation and renovation at @shangrilogs.